wmerfalen/tdm/README.md

 You'll need g++-7 to be in your include path.
 Simply go to the src directory and execute 'make'.
 Currently, compiling on Windows systems is not supported.

+# Installing using the bootstrap script
+To install, run `src/bootstrap.sh`

 #Latest improvements
 beta features:
 - Deploying a test suite within src/scripts/test-suites/A-\*.
 Where '\*' is either a or b